mayer79/effectplots/README.md

 **Comments**

-1. Comparing average predictions with average observed y provides a good picture of model bias.
-In this case, the bias on the test data seems to be small.
+1. Comparing average predictions with average observed y provides a good overview of model bias.
+The bias on the test data seems to be small.
 Studying the same plot on the training data would help to assess in-sample bias.
 2. Comparing the shape of partial dependence or ALE with the shape of the average predicted curve provides additional insights.
-E.g., for the two strong predictors "driver_age" and "car_power", these lines are very similar.
-This means the effects are mainly due to the feature on the x axis and not of some other, correlated, feature.
+E.g., for the two strong predictors "driver_age" and "car_power", the lines are very similar.
+Thus, the effects are mainly due to the feature on the x axis and not of some other, correlated, feature.
-3. Sorting is done by decreasing weighted variance of the partial dependence values, a measure of main-effect strength closely related (but not 100% identical) to [3].
+3. Sorting is done by decreasing weighted variance of the partial dependence values, a measure of main-effect strength closely related to [3].

 ### Flexibility